datkk06/OpenStack-Tutorial/README.md

 # OpenStack-Tutorial
-OpenStack Tutorial based on both the RDO and the RedHat OpenStack distributions.
+OpenStack Tutorial based on CentOS and RedHat OpenStack distributions.
+Target OpenStack releases are: Kilo, Liberty and Mitaka.
+Differences between these relase should not impact the tutorial.

+The Linux releases used during this tutorial are CentOS 7.2 and RHEL 7.2.

 ###The Basics
 1. [Setup](https://github.com/kalise/OpenStack-Tutorial/blob/master/Content/preflight.md)